WGBH-MLA/AAPB2/app/views/primary_source_sets/yakima-valley.md

 5. Outcome:
 6. Two chants used in the march and their meaning:

-After completing the table, discuss the answers as a class and write the main ideas for each number on the board.
+After completing the above, discuss the answers as a class and write the main ideas for each number on the board.
 Then discuss other protests and marches throughout U.S. history and how they can bring light to different injustices.

 ##### Activity 2.
 1985: La educación bilingüe en el Valle de Yakima